unicef/giga-global-school-mapping/README.md

 Code Design</h2>

 This repository is divided into the following files and folders:
+- **configs/**: contains the configuration files (data configs, satellite image configs, model configs, etc.)
-- **notebooks/**: contains all Jupyter notebooks for exploratory data analysis and model prediction.
+- **notebooks/**: contains all Jupyter notebooks for exploratory data analysis.
 - **utils/**: contains utility methods for loading datasets, building model, and performing training routines.
-- **src/**: contains scripts runnable scripts for automated data cleaning and model training/evaluation.
+- **src/**: contains scripts runnable scripts for automated data cleaning and model training, evaluation, and deployment.

 ## Data Download
 To download the relevant datasets, run either of the following: